2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Climate:

 Expect cold and snow, windy and possibly wet conditions in some areas.
-Please see the packing list.
+Please see the packing list below.

 TIME: